17mz1/Information/Project/A6_web.md

 Now let's ship it!!
 Deploying a web application is not easy.
 By using docker containers, we can bundle all the dependencies into a single image.
 Follow the steps below:

-1. Insteall and start docker.
+1. Install and start docker.
 Think of it as a virtual machine (well on linux it is on the same host but different namespace but you can `treat` it as a virtual machine for now).
 2. Get used to some typical commands:
  - `docker ps` # list running processes and their containers
  - `docker kill ps_id` # kill a process